 During Year 11, pupils sit several mock examinations to help build their confidence levels and experience the pressure of real GCSE examinations.

-The new GCSE Mathematics curriculum will be first examined in May/June 2017, where Grades 9-1 will be awarded as opposed to Grades A*-G.
+The new GCSE Mathematics curriculum was first examined in May/June 2017, where Grades 9-1 were awarded as opposed to Grades A*-G.